-If you can get a family member, neighbor, or competent babysitter to look after your little one for a few hours, this can give you some valuable time to relax.
+Getting a family member, neighbor, or competent babysitter to look after your little one for a few hours can give you some valuable time to relax.
 Go out for dinner, go to the movies, or just enjoy some quiet time.

 After this time away, you should find your reserves are replenished, and you’re better able to cope.

 It’s normal to feel upset or angry when your baby is crying so much.
 Being a parent can be hard, especially when it’s not all sunshine, roses, and smiles.
 It’s not that you’re doing anything wrong — you’re not a failure, and you aren’t a bad parent.

-Whatever you do, make sure you reach out for help — don’t channel your anger at your baby.
+Whatever you do, make sure you reach out for help.
+Don’t channel your anger at your baby.
 Keep a few trusted friends and family members on speed dial for when you can’t cope.

 Signs Something Is Wrong

 There are times when your baby’s crying might be an indication that things aren’t all as they should be.
-If there are other signs, like fever, diarrhea, vomiting, or baby seems otherwise unwell, then seek medical help.
+If there are other signs, like fever, diarrhea, vomiting, or if your baby seems otherwise unwell, seek medical help.